 A bill currently under consideration in Italy aims to simplify the return to the country of young Italians born abroad.

-The bill presented by the deputy Fabio Porta provides for the creation of a five-year visa that could become permanent or, later, be replaced by Italian citizenship, in accordance with the conditions established in current legislation.
+The bill presented by the deputy Fabio Porta It provides for the creation of a five-year visa that may become permanent or, subsequently, be replaced by Italian citizenship, according to the conditions established in current legislation.

-The objective is to simplify the rules and allow descendants of Italians, even without Italian citizenship, can live, study and work in Italy.
+The goal is to simplify the rules and allow descendants of Italians, even without Italian citizenship, to live, study, and work in Italy.

 According to Porta, the proposal received support from the General Council of Italians Abroad (CGIE) and diplomatic representations, especially the Brazilian embassy in Rome.